srflaxu40/awspy/README.md

 # awspy

-tag_aws.py - tag services with a set of tags defined in an INI file (aws.ini) by vpc.
+tag_aws - tag services with a set of tags defined in an INI file (aws.ini) by vpc.

 ## Development Setup
 * Mac OSX operating systems come with system-wide python - do not fuck with it.